Our hair is popularly known as our “crowning glory” because it easily reflects an individual’s style and, usually, our personality.

 Unfortunately, this is something we all can relate to.
 As we grow old, the rate of our hair growth naturally slows down.
 And as if that’s not enough, hair strands also get smaller, have less pigment (lighter), and hair becomes finer, thinner, and grey.
 We have to do our homework to keep your hair healthy by eating whole foods which help to keep our body and hair youthful.
 There are also natural supplements that may help those with premature grey hair.

 Androgenetic alopecia is a type of hair loss that is genetic and is known to be the most common cause of hair fall.
-The gene can be inherited from either your father’s or mother’s or father’s side of the family, and you’re more likely to have it if both of your parents have experienced hair loss.
+The gene can be inherited from either your father’s or mother’s or either side of the family, and you’re more likely to have it if both if your parents have experienced hair loss.

 What are some ways you can control hair fall?